vitobellini/vitobellini.github.io/_posts/2018-01-03-how-to-build-a-recommender-system-in-tensorflow.md

 $ sed -i -e 's/::/\t/g' ratings.dat
 {% endhighlight %}

-We have to split our dataset in training set and test set.
-The training set is used to train our model and the test set will be used only to evaluate the learned model.
+We have to split our dataset in a training set and a test set.
+The training set is used to train our model, and the test set will be used only to evaluate the learned model.
 We split the dataset using the Hold-Out 80/20 protocol, so 80% of ratings for each user are kept in the training set, the remaining 20% will be moved to the test set.
 If you have a dataset with few ratings, the best choice for splitting protocol would be the K-Fold.

 Let's load the dataset with pandas: